Autoregressive conditional heteroskedasticity: Spatial and Spatiotemporal GARCH

 where $~s_i$ denotes the $i$-th spatial location and $~w_{iv}$ refers to the $iv$-th entry of a spatial weight matrix and $w_{ii}=0$ for $~i = 1, ..., n$.
 The spatial weight matrix defines which locations are considered to be adjacent.

+In spatiotemporal extensions, the conditional variance is modelled as a joint function of spatially lagged past squared observations and temporally lagged volatilities, allowing for both cross-sectional and serial dependence.
+These models have been applied in fields such as environmental statistics, regional economics, and financial econometrics, where shocks can propagate over space and time.
+Recent reviews summarise methodological developments, estimation techniques, and applications across disciplines.

 Gaussian process-driven GARCH

 In a different vein, the machine learning community has proposed the use of Gaussian process regression models to obtain a GARCH scheme.
 This results in a nonparametric modelling scheme, which allows for: (i) advanced robustness to overfitting, since the model marginalises over its parameters to perform inference, under a Bayesian inference rationale; and (ii) capturing highly-nonlinear dependencies without increasing model complexity.